ray-project/ray/doc/source/rllib.rst

 Components: User-customizable and Internal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To better understand what is possible with the Python API, it is necessary to know a little about RLlib internals.
 The following diagram provides a conceptual overview of data flow between different components in RLlib.
 We start with an ``Environment``, which given an action produces an observation.
 The observation is preprocessed by a ``Preprocessor`` and ``Filter`` (e.g. for running mean normalization) before being sent to a neural network ``Model``.
 The model output is in turn interpreted by an ``ActionDistribution`` to determine the next action.

 .. image:: rllib-components.svg